Lab Personnel. |

 Master's Student ![]()

-Nick Hare is a first-year master’s student studying psychology at Drexel University.
+Nick Hare is a second-year master’s student studying psychology at Drexel University.
 His research interests include improving outcomes for justice-involved youth, examining the experiences of individuals after incarceration, and addressing racial disparities in the criminal justice system.
 Nick received his B.S. in neuroscience and psychology from Central Michigan University in 2023.

 |